Key concepts

 Counterparty

-A Counterparty refers to a legal entity that you want to pay to, or pull funds, from.
+A counterparty is a legal entity you want to send payments to or collect funds from.

 Routing Identifiers

-A Credit Transfer is an instruction to push funds from one initiating, source, account to another account.
-See details underneath Payment Details.
+A credit transfer is an instruction to send ("push") funds from a source account to a destination account.

 Mandate